What is Odomzo?

 If you are a man, always use a condom during sex with a woman who is pregnant or is able to get pregnant, even if you have had a vasectomy.
 Keep using condoms while you are taking this medicine and for at least 8 months after your last dose.

 Call your doctor if you have unprotected sex or if you believe your form of contraception has failed, whether you are a man or a woman.

 Do not breastfeed while using this medicine, and for at least 20 months after your last dose.

 How should I take Odomzo?

 Take Odomzo exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Take Odomzo on an empty stomach, at least 1 hour before or 2 hours after a meal.

 You will need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your cancer treatments may be delayed based on the results of these tests.